 - 1. Accompanying students to meetings or contests, unless there are training activities specifically designed to increase the competencies of the sponsor as outlined in an approved component in the Master Inservice Plan. - 2.
 Engaging in personal improvement activities, such as surviving a divorce, dancercise, exercise (physical fitness), etc. - Carrying out regular duties, such as cleaning out and reorganizing filing cabinets, putting up bulletin boards, serving on committees to develop curriculum guides, or writing SACS reports. - 4.
 Using an approved component for more than the maximum number of points within a certificate validity period. - 5.
 Attendance at any Out-of-County (meaning not sponsored through the Santa Rosa District School System) workshop, seminar, conference, etc., for which there is no appropriate component.
 To receive inservice points for such activities, arrangements must be made through the Inservice Office before attending. - 6.
 Hours may be earned to receive training to review the Textbooks for Statewide Curriculum; hours may not be earned for actually evaluating materials. - 7.
 Hours may be considered when personnel have been requested to serve on District-wide Committees where decisions are being made that impact or relate to student classroom performance. - 8.
-Inservice points may not be earned for time spent working with practicum or student teachers. - Follow-up activities should be completed for all sustained training which is usually 10 - 15 hours in length and data driven by nature.
+Inservice points may not be earned for time spent working with practicum or student teachers. - 9.
+Follow-up activities should be completed for all sustained training which is usually 10 15 hours in length and data driven by nature.
 Shorter training sessions may also require follow-up if the information impacts student performance.
-Examples: program implementation, teaching strategies, classroom management, etc.
+Examples: program implementation, teaching strategies, classroom management, etc. - 9.10.
+Inservice points will not be awarded for training time related to areas of service that aren't related to student performance.
+Examples: bus driver training, custodial training, maintenance training, etc.